 Graduation and certification

-You will receive a diploma and 16 college credit hours from Mayo School of Health Sciences and will be awarded approximately 40 contact hours from the Association of Perioperative Registered Nurses (AORN) upon successful completion of the Fellowship in Perioperative Nursing and comprehensive final exam.
+You will receive a diploma and 16 college credit hours from Mayo Clinic School of Health Sciences and will be awarded approximately 40 contact hours from the Association of Perioperative Registered Nurses (AORN) upon successful completion of the Fellowship in Perioperative Nursing and comprehensive final exam.

 Perioperative nurses are eligible to take the CNOR certification exam after completing two years of perioperative nursing.